 - Spirit of humanism and individualism has developed.

 - Religious makeover was signified by the Reformation.

-- All these changes in Europe were collectively referred to as Renaissance.
+- These changes that took place in Europe were collectively called “Renaissance”.

 Renaissance in Italy